Helping a Parent Who Smokes

 You can't order your mom or dad to stop smoking, but you can encourage them to quit.
 There are lots of good reasons for them to.
 Here are some you can mention:

 - Smoking creates secondhand smoke, which you don't like and could hurt your health.

 - Smoking will make it hard for them to keep up with you because they might run out of breath easily.

 If you think it will help, you could print articles like this one to give to your mom or dad.
 Also, many states have free programs to help people quit smoking.
 You might see them advertised on billboards in your town.
 Point these out to your parents and encourage them to find out more.

 But what if your parent gets angry with you for bringing up the topic of smoking?
-People don't like to be reminded that they are doing something unhealthy, so it's possible your parents will be insulted or angry, especially if they're worried they won't be able to quit.
+People don't like to be reminded that they're doing something unhealthy.
+So it's possible your parents will be insulted or angry, especially if they're worried they won't be able to quit.
 Maybe they have tried before and failed.

 Remember to be kind and respectful when you discuss smoking with your mom or dad.
-Also remember that it is difficult to quit.
+Also remember that it's hard to quit.
 Some people try several times before they're able to quit for good.
-Instead of yelling, tell them that you love them and want them to enjoy many healthy years ahead.
-In time, your mom or dad may realize you are right about smoking.
+Tell them that you love them and want them to enjoy many healthy years ahead.
+In time, your mom or dad may realize you're right about smoking.